The Mackle Company, Inc.

 Avanti Products, a division of The Mackle Company, Inc.

-The Mackle Company provided financial resources for Avanti supplemented Avanti with the business skills that were to be important to its growth, recruiting Richard Ladd who, in 1999, became President and Chief Operating Officer of Avanti Products.
+The Mackle Company provided financial resources for Avanti and supplemented Avanti with business talent that were to be important to its growth.
+With Al Cortina continuing to head Avanti, Richard Ladd was brought in from Price Waterhouse as his number two man.

-Today Avanti is the largest pure distributor of refrigeration appliances in the U.S. The company purchases product made in China, Korea and Italy.
-Avanti sells to retailers primarily in the U.S. but also in the Caribbean and Latin America.
-Retailers supplied by Avanti include, Brandsmart, K-Mart, P.C.
+By 2012 Avanti had become the largest pure distributor of refrigeration appliances in the U.S. The company purchases product made primarily in China.
+Avanti sells to retailers in the U.S. but also in the Caribbean and Latin America.
+Retailers supplied by Avanti have included Walmart, Brandsmart, K-Mart, P.C.
 Richards, Conns, The Beverage Factory and over three hundred others.
-Avanti products are sold in more than 7,000 stores throughout the United States
+Avanti products are sold in more than 7,000 stores throughout the United States.

 Product lines include Compact Refrigerators, Apartment Sized Refrigerators, Beer Coolers, Wine Coolers, Freezers, Ice Makers, Electric and Gas Ranges, Microwave Ovens, Small Electric Ovens, Washers and Dryers and Water Dispensers.

-Avanti is headquartered in the Doral area of West Miami where it occupies an office/warehouse which serves as its southern distribution center.
-Other distribution centers are located in Elizabeth New Jersey, Bedford Park, Illinois and Mira Loma, California.
+Avanti, is headquartered in the Doral area of West Miami where it occupies an office/warehouse which serves as its southern distribution center.

 For more information on Avanti Products including current product lines, prices and specifications go to: